anxolerd/anxolerd.github.io/_posts/2016-10-09-how-to-fail-the-hackathon.markdown

 Secondly, do not even try to prepare the idea.
 Come to the competition bare-minded, find out the idea 5 min before your pitch and make slides from random pics.
 Do not forget to include totally unrelated cat pictures in your slides.

-After that spend about 6 hours arguing about technology stack and roles.
+After that spend about 6 hours to arguing about technology stack and roles.
 After you came to some agreement, forget about it and let anyone do everything he/she wants.

 By the way, never explore the capabilities of technologies.
 NEVER!
 I'll explain that later.